Clayn/cfs2/README.md

 - **cfs2**
 	- Parent Maven project that contains the different modules and provides several common dependencies such as the logging framework (SLF4J)
 - **cfs2-api**
 	- Filesystem API which is recommended to use by applications.
 Contains also some utility tools build on top of the filesystem classes
+- **cfs2-test**
+	- Common test cases that test the API conformity of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4Mjg0OTg2MCwyMTE1OTg3OTIwLDE4OD
-MzNzk2MjldfQ==
+eyJoaXN0b3J5IjpbODMxNzQ5ODc4LDIxMTU5ODc5MjAsMTg4Mz
+M3OTYyOV19
 -->